labex-labs/open-source-labs/rust/rust-book/lab-ch15-02-deref/step4.md

 # Defining Our Own Smart Pointer

-Let’s build a smart pointer similar to the `Box<T>` type provided by the standard library to experience how smart pointers behave differently from references by default.
-Then we’ll look at how to add the ability to use the dereference operator.
+Let's build a smart pointer similar to the `Box<T>` type provided by the standard library to experience how smart pointers behave differently from references by default.
+Then we'll look at how to add the ability to use the dereference operator.

 The `Box<T>` type is ultimately defined as a tuple struct with one element, so Listing 15-8 defines a `MyBox<T>` type in the same way.
-We’ll also define a `new` function to match the `new` function defined on `Box<T>`.
+We'll also define a `new` function to match the `new` function defined on `Box<T>`.

 Filename: `src/main.rs`